xolvio/rtd/README.md

-RTD Test Runner for Meteor
+RTD - The Test Runner for Meteor
 ==========================

 An end-to-end testing solution for Meteor, combining Karma, Selenium Webdriver and Istanbul.
 [Click here for instructions & videos.](http://xolvio.github.io/rtd)